-The Dyson V15 Detect is one of the latest releases from the home appliance giant and with promises to make our floors cleaner than ever, we couldn’t wait to test it out to see if it’s worthy of a place among the best vacuum cleaners for home.
+The Dyson V15 Detect is one of the latest releases from the home appliance giant and is touted as one of the best cordless vacuums.
+With promises to make my floors cleaner than ever, this vacuum cleaner is a must-have for pet owners.

 - Cleaning time: 60 minutes per charge (less if used on carpet)

 - Suitable for: All floor types

 The Dyson V15 Detect is a cordless stick vacuum that comes with a selection of attachments to tackle pretty much anything.
 If you’ve had a Dyson before, you’ll be familiar with the simple click-into-place system for cordless vacuum attachments, but the new V15 Detect promises to put the science behind its claims to be “the most powerful, intelligent cordless vacuum” on the market.

 But what does that actually mean?
 The Dyson V15 Detect features a floor head with laser technology and while LED lights on the front of a vacuum floor head aren’t anything new, laser beams are.
 The laser is positioned at the optimal angle so that your eye can detect smaller particles of dirt and dust that you wouldn’t otherwise spot.